INCOHESIONS/sky-engine/README.md

 @app.pre_update
 def pre_handling() -> None:
-    # prevents the app from closing. use CTRL + C instead
+    # prevents the app from closing. use CTRL + C on your terminal instead
     app.events.cancel(pygame.QUIT)